by Rosemarie Tremblay-LeMay MD FRCPC

 Iron deficiency anemia is a type of anemia caused by low levels of iron in the body.
 It is the most common cause of anemia among adults.
 Common causes include blood loss, pregnancy, and a diet low in iron.

 Anemia means a decreased amount of hemoglobin in the blood.
-This can be due to a decrease in the number of RBCs in your blood or a decrease in the amount of hemoglobin in each RBC.
+Hemoglobin is a protein that carries oxygen from the lungs to the body and carbon dioxide from the body back to the lungs.
+It is made and stored in red blood cells (RBCs).
+Anemia can be caused by a decrease in the number of RBCs in your blood or a decrease in the amount of hemoglobin in each RBC.
 Because the body uses oxygen to make energy, a person with anemia has less oxygen in their blood which can make them feel tired or short of breath.

 A blood test is the most common way to test for iron deficiency.
-The blood test will measure both the amount of iron in your blood and the proteins that regulate iron levels.
+It measures both the amount of iron in the blood and the proteins that regulate iron levels.

 Iron deficiency can also be diagnosed after a small sample of bone marrow is removed in a procedure called a bone marrow aspirate.
 The tissue sample is then examined under a microscope by a pathologist using special stains to look at the amount of iron in the tissue sample.
 Usually, this is not necessary to make the diagnosis since the blood tests can provide an answer.